 She confessed: 'Once when I went on the Atkins diet, I woke up in the middle of the night and I was trying to eat my duvet because I was dreaming it was a naan bread.'

 Speaking to The Sun newspaper, she added: 'I don't believe in diets in how we have come to understand them, which is that you go on them and then come off.
 I dieted my way to obesity.'

 Nadia has publicly battled with her weight for years, fluctuating between dress sizes

-It isn't the first time the mum-of-two has spoken about her struggle with weight, previously admitting that she'd been attending Overeaters Anonymous, after realising that she was a 'compulsive eater'.
+It isn't the first time the mum-of-two has spoken about her battle with her weight, previously admitting that she was a 'compulsive eater'.

-Nadia opened up about her struggles with emotional eating on an episode of Loose Women in February 2016, explaining, 'For years from a child I was a compulsive eater.
+Nadia once again opened up about her experience with emotional eating on an episode of Loose Women in February 2016, explaining, 'For years from a child I was a compulsive eater.
 I have that language now - I know I'm a compulsive eater and I use binge eating to suppress my emotion.

 'I'm a very happy person, had a very happy childhood.
 I love my life but I also had a long period of my life where my eating was out of control.
 Not in the way that somebody might just overeat and be a bit greedy.
 I ate to shut up things that I didn't want to feel or low self esteem.'

 'I grew up with incredibly low self esteem about my body,' she added.
 'I used to cry about how hideous I thought I was.
 I always used to do this thing where I'd overeat.
 And when I say overeat - where somebody would come in feel a bit down and have a couple of slices of toast.
 I'd have the whole loaf.